pesterhazy/presumably/posts/reagent.md

 [has special meaning](https://facebook.github.io/react/docs/lists-and-keys.html).
 React's diffing algorithm uses this attribute as a hint to reidentify an element during a re-render operation.
 In any list or table, each child needs to have a key unique in its context.
-In essenece, you need to pick a primary key for your collection.
+In essence, you need to pick a primary key for your collection.

 In practical terms, you can leave out list keys during the exploration phase.